EduardoZepeda/coffee-bytes-hugo/content/posts/go-ciclos-o-bucles-for-break-continue-defer-if-y-else/index.en.md

 ---
-title: "Go: cycles or loops for, break, continue, defer, if and else"
+title: "Go: loops for, break, continue, defer, if and else"
 date: "2021-12-07"
 categories:
 - go